-- Strong growth in contribution from equity production
+- Higher contribution from equity production excluding asset sales

-- Higher net cost recovery from Magallanes & Arenque PECs
+- Lower net cost recovery from Magallanes and Arenque PECs

 Exceptionals and certain re-measurements

-- A downward fair value adjustment of US$43 million (post-tax) due to uncertainty concerning the timing and outcome of migration of the Pánuco PEC to a PSC and consequently whether the contingent consideration pay out conditions will be achieved; and,
+- A downward fair value adjustment of US$37 million (post-tax) due to uncertainty concerning the timing and outcome of migration of the Pánuco PEC to a PSC and consequently whether the contingent consideration pay out conditions will be achieved;

-The Group’s dividend policy targets a dividend cover of between 2.0x and 3.0x business performance net profit.
-In line with this policy, the Board is proposing a final dividend of 25.3 cents per share (2017: 25.3 cents).
-The final dividend will be paid on 24 May 2019 to eligible shareholders on the register at 26 April 2019 (the ‘record date’).
+The Group’s dividend policy targets a dividend cover over the long term of between 2.0x and 3.0x business performance net profit.
+In line with this policy, the Board is proposing a final dividend of 25.3 cents per share (2018: 25.3 cents).
+The final dividend will be paid on 22 May 2020 to eligible shareholders on the register at 24 April 2020 (the ‘record date’).
 Shareholders who have not elected to receive dividends in US dollars will receive a sterling equivalent.
 Shareholders can elect by close of business on the record date to change their dividend currency election.
-Together with the interim dividend of 12.7 cents per share (2017: 12.7 cents), this gives a total dividend for the year of 38.0 cents per share (2017: 38.0 cents).
-Dividends paid in 2018 were covered by free cash flow.
+Together with the interim dividend of 12.7 cents per share (2018: 12.7 cents), this gives a total dividend for the year of 38.0 cents per share (2018: 38.0 cents).

 Engineering & Construction